MSiccDev/PortableUserVoice/README.md

 //opens Windows Store app Authentication Broker var authResult = await WebAuthenticationBroker.AuthenticateAsync(WebAuthenticationOptions.None, new Uri(authUrl), new Uri(AppTokens.CallbackUrl));

-//after user has authenticated the app, get the AccessToken and AccessTokenSecret: await AuthService.GetAccessToken(AppTokens.Subdomain, AppTokens.ConsumerKey, AppTokens.ConsumerSecret, authUrl, authResult.ResponseData);
+//after user has authenticated the app, get the AccessToken and AccessTokenSecret await AuthService.GetAccessToken(AppTokens.Subdomain, AppTokens.ConsumerKey, AppTokens.ConsumerSecret, authUrl, authResult.ResponseData);

 This requests fills in the UserTokens.AccessToken and UserTokens.AccessTokenSecret.
 You just need to save them.